microscaler/tinkerbell/docs/mdbook/src/concepts/runtime.md

-# Tinkerbell Runtime Model
+# Tiffany Runtime Model

-Tinkerbell is a coroutine-first agentic runtime built around the idea of deterministic, traceable, yield-driven execution for autonomous system tasks.
+Tiffany is a coroutine-first agentic runtime built around the idea of deterministic, traceable, yield-driven execution for autonomous system tasks.

 ---